These airports are the world's worst for delays and cancellations this summer - KTVZ

 Looking into the global top 20, the airports in Boston (No. 12), Charlotte (No. 13), Philadelphia (No. 14) and Miami (No. 16) all make the cancellations list, as well as John F. Kennedy International Airport in New York (No. 15) and Chicago’s O’Hare International Airport (No. 19).

-While Europe dominated the global list for delays, only one European airport — Amsterdam Schiphol — appears in the top 10 for delays from May 26 to July 19.
-Australia and Indonesia also have one entry each in the top 10 for delays.
+While Europe dominated the global list for delays, only one European airport — Amsterdam Schiphol — appears in the top 10 for cancellations from May 26 to July 19.
+Australia and Indonesia also have one entry each in the top 10 for cancellations.

 Here are the top 10 world airports for cancellations this summer with percentages of flights canceled:

-Note: Correction: A previous version of this story mentioned “delays” where it should have said “cancellations” pertaining to Amsterdam Schiphol Airport and airports in Australia and Indonesia.